anonymouslichen/Algae-Comparative-Genomics/README.md

 Runs OrthoFinder on the set of protein FASTA files prepared in the previous step to infer orthogroups

 **Inputs:**
-- Protein FASTA files (*_braker.fa) located in Orthofinder/ (each file corresponds to one species)
+- Directory of Protein FASTA files generated from the previous step

-Outputs:
+**Outputs:**

-OrthoFinder results directory (e.g., Orthofinder/Results_Oct06/) containing:
+-OrthoFinder results directory

-Orthogroups.csv

-Orthogroups_SingleCopyOrthologues.txt

-Gene and species trees

-Summary statistics

-Before running:
+Before running, update:

-Ensure Orthofinder/ contains all renamed FASTA files

-Update the WORKDIR path to your working directory
+-`INPUT_DIR`
+- `--mail-user` with your email